新聞中心

 NiMH

 Offering capacities up to twice the equivalent-size nickel cadmium (NiCd) cells, nickel metal hydride (NiMH) batteries are lighter and more environmentally friendly and do not require safety electronics.
-NiMH is replacing lead-acid in many applications as the cost-effective intermediate step between lead-acid and lithium-ion as well as NiCd batteries in high-rate applications such as power tools.
+NiMH is replacing lead-acid in many applications as the cost-effective intermediate step between lead-acid and lithium-ion as well as NiCd batteries in high-rate applications such as tools.

 On the downside, the self-discharge rate of these cells requires that they be recharged at least once per year when in storage, and NiMH also suffers from voltage depression (to a smaller degree than NiCd), causing memory effect.